 A prominent example is the absence of a formal address system in many of Tanzania’s metropolitan regions.

 Doing business in certain areas of Tanzania may be very difficult without precise and confirmed addresses.
 Identity verification, fulfilling consumer orders, and monitoring location data pose major difficulties for e-commerce firms, banks, energy providers, and a variety of local businesses.

-Another major logistical headache is last-mile delivery of products.
+Another major logistical headache is the last-mile delivery of products.

-As the population of Tanzania’s metropolitan centers increases, it places a significant pressure on the country’s inadequate transportation infrastructure, making it harder to transfer products.
+As the population of Tanzania’s metropolitan center increases, it places significant pressure on the country’s inadequate transportation infrastructure, making it harder to transfer products.